PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 #### Comic display

-This simply displays the comics which match the `TYPEFILTER` (i.e. no type, or a type of `newchapter`).
+This simply displays the comics which match the `TYPEFILTER`.
 The comic itself will link to the comment page.
-If there is a cut, the below-cut content gets displayed below, with a thumbnail image gallery if there's images in it.
+If there is extended text, the below-cut content gets displayed below, with a thumbnail image gallery if there's images in it.

+Also, if the entry has a `Cut` header (for a content warning or the like), the comic will display inside a collapsed `<details>` box, to allow people to use their discretion in looking at it.

 #### News box